 - Recommendations from professionals will have been implemented and evaluated to evidence an increasingly personalised provision.

 - Training relevant to the need type of the pupil will have been undertaken by the school and suitably implemented within the last two years.

 - Previous two reviewed personalised or provision plans (SEN Code of Practice (CoP) recommends a minimum of three per year) that show the implementation of recommendations from professionals and the ‘assess, plan, do and review’ cycle.
 (For new pupils to the school; a copy of the transition plan and the last reviewed provision plan from the previous educational provider).

 - School provision map.
 (Only required once per academic year if more than one application or reapplication is made).

-- Risk assessment (if appropriate).
+- Risk assessment and/or Health Care Plan (if appropriate).